AVA Wines of Sonoma County: Sonoma Valley Wine Region

-The Sonoma Valley encompasses Sonoma County’s widest range of wine grapes, most dramatic contrasts of terrain, and longest history of any wine growing region in Sonoma County.
+The Sonoma Valley encompasses Sonoma County’s widest range of wine grapes, the most dramatic contrasts of terrain, and the longest history of any wine-growing region in Sonoma County.

-The birthplace of the California’s commercial wine industry in the 1850s, Sonoma Valley didn’t win official American Viticulture Area status (AVA or appellation) until 1981.
-It comprises more than 14,000 acres of vineyards, and is home to more than 80 wineries and tasting rooms.
+The birthplace of California’s commercial wine industry in the 1850s, Sonoma Valley didn’t win official American Viticulture Area status (AVA or appellation) until 1981.
+It comprises more than 14,000 acres of vineyards and is home to more than 80 wineries and tasting rooms.

 Cabernet Sauvignon is now the most important grape in the Sonoma Valley; in the 1880s, it was locally grown almost exclusively in the Dunfillan Vineyard (now a major source for Kunde Family Winery), but by the time Prohibition rolled around, it was becoming a big deal in higher-elevation vineyards like Monte Rosso.
 Merlot and Chardonnay were popularized in the Sonoma Valley in the 1970s and continue to be important.
 Up-and-coming varietals here include Malbec, Syrah, and Grenache.